 Now, when I start thinking and writing with that in mind, I easily see if there are any things that I myself haven’t figured out well enough – and do more research/reading/learning/testing… This is a surprisingly effective method that has worked for me both with school and work.
-In itself worth the time invested.
+Well worth the time invested.

 Information that I’ve personally gathered and published are, at least for me, the most reliable.
-I often use my websites as a personal reminder / reference.
+I often use my websites as a personal reminder/reference.
 Sometimes it is fun to read old posts and see how stupid I was. 🙂

 Post on hosting providers’ technical support even got me some job offers – that was unexpected.

-Practicing my English
+Practising my English

 I had studied English for over a decade, got a Cambridge FCE to show for it, but foreign language, like most other skills, gets rusty if not used.
 So all this drivel is also a perfect opportunity for me to practice my English writing.
-While my sweet Tarzan English voice gets practiced and can be enjoyed on BikeGremlin YouTube channel.
+While my sweet Tarzan English voice gets practised and can be enjoyed on BikeGremlin YouTube channel.